 American Dirt by Jeanine Cummins (Tinder)

-Captivating from the very first chapter, this devastatingly brilliant novel follows Lydia and her young son Luca as they attempt to flee from Mexico following the murder of their entire extended family by a dangerous drugs cartel.
-Essential reading to understand the lives and horrifying journeys that migrants face when attempting to cross the US/Mexico border.
-This novel brings these stores to life with a tale that is heartbreakingly real, in a book that is impossible to put down.
+While Cummins received a lot of backlash ahead of the publication of this novel, we found it captivating from the very first chapter.
+The devastatingly brilliant novel follows Lydia and her young son Luca as they attempt to flee from Mexico following the murder of their entire extended family by a dangerous drugs cartel.
+Outlining the horrifying journeys that migrants face when attempting to cross the US/Mexico border, this novel brings these stories to life with a tale that is heartbreakingly real, in a book that is impossible to put down.

 Actress by Anne Enright (Cape)